ONLINE GRADUATE CERTIFICATES ALLOW YOU TO

 A graduate certificate is an educational program of study in a specific discipline created for those interested in expanding skills and knowledge for personal and/or ministry development.
 Certificates are credit-based and taught by our regular faculty members.
-Certificates align with existing courses that are also taught in the corresponding master's degree program.
+Certificates align with existing courses taught in the corresponding master's degree program.
 These courses are therefore transferable to a master's degree.
-Entrance requirement is an acceptable undergraduate (bachelor's level) degree.
+The entrance requirement is an acceptable undergraduate (bachelor-level) degree.

 Required: Orientation OR-MA (2 Credits)